grygula/DrillMiner/ReadMe.md

 Chrome extension to extract quizzes from Academy in [Drill 2](https://github.com/gronostajo/drill2) friendly format.

 ## Description
-Drill miner is a Chrome Extension allowing to extract Academy questions and answers from training quizzes and prep exams.
+Drill miner is a Chrome Extension allowing to extract Academy questions and answers from training quizzes and practice exams.

-Results are stored in Clipboard and are ready to be append to text file later used by [Drill 2](https://github.com/gronostajo/drill2)
+Results are stored in Clipboard and are ready to be append to the text file for  [Drill 2](https://github.com/gronostajo/drill2)

+Quiz walkthru video:
+Practice exam walkthru video:

 ## Installation
 1. Download [latest zip file](https://github.com/grygula/DrillMiner/releases) ,